 Our Directors have confirmed that we have obtained all material licenses, permits or certificates necessary to conduct our operations from the relevant governmental and regulatory bodies in Hong Kong and we have complied, to a material extent, with our applicable laws, regulations, rules, codes and guidelines in Hong Kong in connection with the business and operation during that Track Record Period.
-Details of the regulatory and licensing requirements are disclosed under the section headed "Regulatory Overview" in this prospectus.
+Details of the regulatory and licensing requirements are disclosed under the section headed "Regulatory overview" in this document.